dkellner/passman/README.md

 You may map this command to an easy system-wide keyboard shortcut to save time when filling out browser login forms.

+#### Setting a regular expression hint for a specific entry

+    $ passman sethint <site> '<regex>'

+Be sure to quote the regex with single quotes to avoid false interpretations of your shell.

+#### Query the regular expression hint for a specific entry

+    $ passman gethint <site>

 ## License